ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 Estatic, we were eager to start benchmarking our compilation process and comparing it against our previous set-up with Webpack v3.
 And this is when joy turned into slight disappointment.

-Don't get us wrong, we did actually see **significant** performance improvements, just as the Webpack team promised.
-Our tests showed that Apollo was compiling around 60 ~ 80 seconds faster in v4 than in v3, which is an incredible gain.
-We also saw noticeable improvements in recompilation times under `--watch` mode, leading to shorter code-compile-debug cycles.
+Don't get us wrong, we did see **significant** performance improvements, just as the Webpack team promised.
+When not limited by memory, Webpack v4 cuts down the compile time for Apollo by around 30 ~ 40%, which is :fire:.
+We also saw noticeable improvements in `--watch` recompilation times, giving us shorter code-compile-debug cycles.

-(Is that 60-80 seconds out of 20 minutes?
-If so, I'm not sure I'd consider that "incredible" but I also don't have that much technical context.)

 However, we did not see a significant improvement in Webpack's memory usage.
 After performing some basic tests, we found that it was still running over the memory limit we have on our CI agents.
 This meant it was back to the drawing board for us.